mysqljs/mysql/Readme.md

 ## Sponsors

-The following companies have supported the project financially, allowing me to spend more time on it (ordered by time of contribution):
+The following companies have supported this project financially, allowing me to spend more time on it (ordered by time of contribution):

 * [Joyent](http://www.joyent.com/)